 2. Deep Dive: ACE (Agentic Context Engineering)

-ACE is the most “human-readable” way an agent learns.
-It doesn’t change model weights; it dynamically edits the agent’s own manual (the Playbook).
+ACE is the most “human-readable” way an agent learns: it doesn’t change model weights; it dynamically edits the agent’s own manual (the Playbook).

 The Architecture: Multi-Source & Comparative Reflection

-The ACE framework operates as a closed-loop system where three distinct roles collaborate to distill experience into instruction.
+The ACE framework operates as a closed-loop system where three distinct roles collaborate to translate experience into instruction.
 In production, this isn’t a linear chain; it is a contrastive analysis where the system compares its internal intent against external reality.

-- The Generator: The primary agent that interacts with tools and users.
+1. The Generator: The primary agent that interacts with tools and users.

-- The Reflector: An offline diagnostic agent that compares execution traces against signals from the Environment (API errors, unit tests) or the User (corrections).
+2. The Reflector: An offline diagnostic agent that compares execution traces against signals from the Environment (API errors, unit tests) or the User (corrections).

-- The Curator: The “editor-in-chief” that manages the structural integrity of the Playbook using precise delta-updates.
+3. The Curator: The “editor-in-chief” that manages the structural integrity of the Playbook using precise delta-updates.

 sequenceDiagram